rdineva/artificial-intelligence/NPuzzle/README.md

 ### Output
 * The number of moves of the optimal solution from the start to the goal board
-* The moves made to get to the goal state (left, right, up and down)
+* The moves made to get to the goal state by moving a tile to the blank space (left, right, up and down)

 #### Example
 ```
 8
+right
+right
+down
+down
 left
-left
 up
 up
-right
-down
-down
-right
+left
 ```